ersatzio/ersatzio.github.io/_posts/2018-04-24-dependency-graph-visualizer.md

 Below is an interactive visualization of our TMForum Open API dependency map.
 Select an API node and drag it around to see how it's connected to all of the other TMForum Open APIs.
 It's unreasonably fun 😄

-When we sat down to build TMForum mocks for [the community backlog you voted on](https://docs.google.com/forms/d/e/1FAIpQLSfSe94015z7HtFO7HCyavmtcLdF3ogxaWvUMMstmlPX-2GDJQ/viewform) we started by mapping all of our dependencies.
-This let us plan our development time investments for maximum impact.
+When we sat down to build TMForum mocks for [the backlog you voted on](https://docs.google.com/forms/d/e/1FAIpQLSfSe94015z7HtFO7HCyavmtcLdF3ogxaWvUMMstmlPX-2GDJQ/viewform) we started with discovery.
+Mapping the graph of dependencies within the TMForum Open APIs helped us invest our time more wisely.
+If there was an API that several other backlog APIs depended on we added that dependency to the front of our backlog.

+Building those core dependencies first let us use a "divide and conquer" strategy on the rest of the backlog.
+And sure, the Party Management API is clearly a key dependency overall -- but it turns out it's not important for us to build _right now_, because it's not related to the APIs our customers are asking for.

+Enterprise development teams implementing

+To build the visualization map we extracted metadata from the TMForum Open API specifciation documents themselves.
+We then generated the visualization from that metadata.
+[Get in touch with me](mailto:alex@ersatz.io) if you'd like your own copy of the dependency map, and [head over to our main page](http://ersatz.io/) to sign up for more updates.

-[Get in touch with me](mailto:alex@ersatz.io) if you'd like more information, and have fun playing with the dependency visualization!
+Have fun playing with the dependency visualization!

 <link href="http://visjs.org/dist/vis-network.min.css" rel="stylesheet" type="text/css"/>